 One way companies can improve these statistics is by the use of strategic onboarding techniques that help employees assimilate.
 While every organization has different onboarding techniques ranging from a formal onboarding process to the sink-or-swim mentality, the important thing to remember is that the faster a new hire feels welcome and prepared for their new job, the faster that employee will be able to contribute to the company’s overall success.
 As SHRM points out, employees who are onboarded using the sink-or-swim technique often struggle to figure out what is expected and how they can be successful in their new workplace.

-A well-managed onboarding process is both well thought out and coordinated.
+A well-managed onboarding program is both well thought out and coordinated.
 The most important thing to remember is that onboarding is not one-size-fits-all.
 Different employees, depending on the level of their career, job function, geographic or cultural influence, etc. will require different onboarding techniques to ensure success.
-Although onboarding programs vary greatly from organization to organization, there are several over-arching characteristics present in all well managed onboarding programs.
+Although onboarding programs vary greatly from organization to organization, there are several over-arching characteristics present in all well-managed onboarding programs.

-One of the most important elements of a successful onboarding program is to focus on candidate engagement.
+One of the most important elements of a successful onboarding program is to focus on the new hire’s experience.
 The onboarding experience must be enriching, yet simple.
 To accomplish this, onboarding requirements like forms and manuals should be presented as a clear and self-explanatory task-driven workflow.